-All students are required to make financial arrangements for tuition, and room and board prior to attending each semester.
-These arrangements, referred to as "SFA", must be made in the Express Center or using the on-line SFA process.
-At the time of student financial arrangements, each student will be required to sign a promissory note acknowledging that he/she is responsible for all charges including tuition and books, plus any collection agency penalities in the event that her student account becomes delinquent and is turned over to a collection agency.
-Students will be administratively withdrawn from classes if satisfactory payment arrangements are not made.
+All students are required to make semester financial arrangements for tuition prior to each semester.
+These arrangements, referred to as "SFA," must be made online at csm.edu/sfa.
+The Express Center staff in Walsh Hall can assist students with questions on completing their SFA online.
+By completing the Semester Financial Arrangements (SFA), each student acknowledges that she is responsible for all charges including tuition, books, and room and board, plus any collection agency charges in the event that her student account becomes delinguent and is turned over to a collection agency.

-Graduate Programs Tuition and Charges 2014-2015 Academic Year Tuition
+Graduate Programs Tuition and Charges 2015-2016 Academic Year

+Tuition

-Master of Science in Education - per credit hour \$ 285 Master of Science in Nursing - per credit hour 590 Master of Arts in Teaching - per credit hour 590 Master of Science in Organizational Leadership - per credit hour 375 Master in Occupational Therapy - per semester 13,992 Master of Science in Physician Assistant Studies - per semester (to be determined) Doctor of Education - per credit hour 710 Post Baccalaureate Certificate in Paralegal Studies - per credit ho our 470 Teaching Endorsement - per credit hour 590 Financial Charges and Penalties Deferral for Corporate Reimbursement - per semester/module \$ 40 Late Payment Penalty - per month 60 Late Semester Financial Arrangements Penalty - per semester Return/Reissue Check Penalty - per check 100 25 Alternatives for College Credit Credit for exam or challenge exam - per credit hour \$ 120 Portfolio Assessment - per credit hour \$ 120 120
+Master of Science in Education - per credit hour \$ 295 Master of Science in Nursing - per credit hour 550 Master of Arts in Teaching - per credit hour 615 Master of Science in Organizational Leadership - per credit hour 390 Master in Occupational Therapy - per semester 14,482 Master of Science in Physician Assistant Studies - per semester (to be determined) Doctor of Education - per credit hour 750 Post Baccalaureate Certificate in Paralegal Studies - per credit hou ır 450 Teaching Endorsement - per credit hour 615 Financial Charges Late Dayment Charge nor menth 60

+Late Payment-Charge - per month 60

+Payment Plan Charge - per semester 40

+Late Semester Financial Arrangements Charge- per semester 100

+Return/Reissue Check Charge- per check 25